Anouar El Azzouzi

-Professional career
+Club career

 El Azzouzi is a youth product of his local club VRC Veenendaal and Vitesse.
 He began his senior career with the reserves of Vitesse in 2018.
-He spent the 2019-20 season with the reserves of NAC Breda, but left after a disagreement with the technical leadership in December 2020.
+He spent the 2019-20 season with the reserves of NEC Nijmegen, but left after a disagreement with the technical leadership in December 2020.
 On 2 August 2021, El Azzouzi transferred to Dordrecht where he was initially assigned to the reserves.
 On 2 February 2022, he signed a professional contract with the club.

+On 10 July 2023, El Azzouzi signed a contract with PEC Zwolle for three seasons, with an optional fourth year.

+On 26 June 2025, El Azzouzi moved to Fortuna Düsseldorf in German 2.
+Bundesliga.

 International career

 Born in the Netherlands, El Azzouzi is of Moroccan descent.
 He was called up to a training camp for the Netherlands U18s in 2018.
 He is a youth international for Morocco, having played for the Morocco U20s in 2020.

 Personal life

 El Azzouzi is the twin brother of the footballer Oussama El Azzouzi.